 by Nancy Huntting, from Women Are Various Seminar

-As a woman who made many mistakes about love, I want
+As a woman who has made many mistakes about love, I want

-women everywhere to learn from Aesthetic Realism as I have, what those
+women everywhere to learn from Aesthetic Realism what those

-seen as a haven from a world we don't like, where we will be glorified.
+learned—was to see love as a haven from a world I did't like, where I

-This leads to other popular mistakes, such as 1) the impelling belief
+This leads to other mistakes, such as 1) the impelling belief

 rest of life is dull; and 2) the right man will answer all our